tcrgit/wirehole-arm/README.md

 ### Explanation: Two fixes for common troubleshooting problems
 (1) To fix various iptables errors where the Wireguard handshake fails in rootless Podman becuase the iptables aren't being set inside the container, add the NET_RAW capability (and also make sure you are sharing the /lib/modules as a volume).
-Note that this error could also be solved, albeit less securely, by running the container stack as root with sudo, or by adding "privileged: true" to allow iptables commands to be executed.
+Note that this error could also be solved, albeit less securely, by running the container stack as root with sudo, or by adding "privileged: true" to allow the iptables commands to be executed.

 (2) To fix forwarding issues into and out of the Wireguard VPN container: add the sysctl directive net.ipv4.conf.all.forwarding=1